danialmalik/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 - For example if you are adding a boolean to flag that a learner has not yet activated their account, the default value should be set to False, not None.

-The database layer should preserving uniqueness
+The database layer should preserve uniqueness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - If a model needs to preserve uniqueness between many fields use :code:`unique_together`_.